isu-digital/digital-collections-template/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the collection;Related resources" %}
+{% include feature/nav-menu.html sections="About the collection" %}

 ## About the collection

-## Related resources
+ Dwight Ink was born in Des Moines, Iowa, in 1922 and received his B.S. in government and history from Iowa State in 1947.
+Ink's career in federal government management began at the U.S. Atomic Energy Commission (1951-1969) and spanned seven consecutive presidential administrations.
+This collection includes correspondence, manuscripts, reports, photographs, and other materials documenting Ink's career and related professional activities.